 Which is, to put it more plainly, to provide readers with great writing they can’t get anyplace else.

-Submit your work by email to email@example.com, and paste the entire submission in the body of the email.
+Submit your previously unpublished work by email to email@example.com, and paste the entire submission in the body of the email.
 We do not open unsolicited attachments.
 For poetry, do your best to recreate line breaks and other layout elements in the email, with the understanding that it will appear on the site, if it’s accepted, exactly the way you want it.

 Understand that if your work is accepted, you will likely not be able to publish it elsewhere (i.e., at another, perhaps more famous, magazine).
-Most outlets don’t consider previously published material, and your piece’s appearance here will be a publication.
+Most outlets don’t consider previously published material, and your piece’s appearance here will be considered a publication.

 Authors retain copyright of their work after publication in The Disappointed Housewife.
 We will request your permission to republish the work in subsequent anthologies or collections, in print or ebook form, if such projects are developed in the future.
 You can always say no.

 Stories and essays should skew toward the shorter end of the spectrum (2000 words or less).
 Submit up to three poems at once, understanding that we might not accept them all.
 For items that are harder to categorize (lists, faux official documents, parodic advertising, humorous-text tattoos …), we’ll know the right length when we see it.

 A word on form